wamp-proto/wamp-proto/spec/basic.md

  * *Dealer*
  * *Broker*

-> This document describes WAMP client-router communication.
-Direct client-client communication is not supported by WAMP.
-Router-to-router communication is subject to router implementation specific definition.
+> This document describes WAMP as in client-to-router communication.
+Direct client-to-client communication is not supported by WAMP.
+Router-to-router communication MAY be defined by a specific router implementation.
 >

 **Symmetric Messaging**